YoshuaNava/yoshuanava.github.io/_posts/2014-07-18-project-PinguinoUCAB.markdown

 p_languages: "Pinguino C"
 ---

-As part of my mandatory communitary service I worked with the Educational Robotics Group at UCAB to implement a small set of Pinguino control boards.
-The Pinguino boards were choosen because the electronic components are easier to find in Venezuela.
+As part of my mandatory communitary service I worked with the Educational Robotics Group at UCAB to implement a small set of
+<a href="http://pinguino.cc/">Pinguino control boards</a>.
+The Pinguino boards were choosen because their electronic components were
+easier to find in Venezuela.

 Based on the requirements of the group, the <a href="https://github.com/PinguinoBase/Pinguino-Base-4550">Pinguino Base 4550 board</a>
 was choosen to be the first prototype.
 We built one, tested it, and after that, we modified the circuit schematics to reduce costs by